Vaishnavi23022003/Vaishnavi23022003/README.md

 - 👋 Hi, I’m Vaishnavi
 - 👀 I’m interested in development and competitive programming
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning AI ML
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me vaishnavibadony@gmail.com